T Bone Burnett: Solo work

+Burnett released several solo albums, although he did not score any major Hot 100 hits.
 In 1980, Burnett released his first post-Alpha Band solo album, Truth Decay, produced by Reggie Fisher, on the Takoma Records label.
 Truth Decay was a roots rock album described by the Rolling Stone Record Guide as "mystic Christian blues".
-In 1982, his Trap Door EP (also produced by Reggie Fisher), released on the Warner Brothers label, yielded the FM radio hit "I Wish You Could Have Seen Her Dance".
+In 1982, his Trap Door EP (also produced by Reggie Fisher), released on Warner Bros.
+Records, yielded the song "I Wish You Could Have Seen Her Dance".
 Burnett toured after the release of Trap Door, opening several dates for The Who, leading a band that featured Mick Ronson on guitar.
 His 1983 album Proof Through the Night, whose song "When the Night Falls" got some FM airplay, and his 1987 album The Talking Animals were more in the vein of 1980s new wave music, while his self-titled 1986 album was an album of acoustic country music.
 His 1992 album The Criminal Under My Own Hat tended toward adult album alternative music.

 Proof Through the Night was reissued by Rhino Records' Handmade Music in a limited edition of 5,000 on May 29, 2007, in an expanded version.
 The double CD also included the EPs Trap Door and Behind the Trap Door.
 In 2006, he released two albums.
 The True False Identity was his first album of new songs since 1992, and Twenty Twenty – The Essential T Bone Burnett was a 40-song career retrospective.

-In 2019, he released The Invisible Light: Acoustic Space with Jay Bellerose and Keefus Ciancia.
+In 2019, he released The Invisible Light: Acoustic Space with Jay Bellerose and Keefus Ciancia, which was followed in 2022 by The Invisible Light: Spells again with Bellerose and Ciancia, and in 2024 by The Other Side featuring Lucius, Steven Soles, and Rosanne Cash.

 Production and other professional activities

 Producing

 Burnett's production credits include How Will the Wolf Survive?
-(Slash/Warner Bros., 1984) by Los Lobos, King of America (Columbia, 1986) by Elvis Costello, Martinis & Bikinis (Virgin, 1994) and Fan Dance (Nonesuch, 2001) by Sam Phillips, Raising Sand (Rounder, 2007) by Robert Plant and Alison Krauss, Life, Death, Love and Freedom (Hear Music, 2008) by John Mellencamp, The Diving Board (Capitol, 2015) by Elton John, and the soundtracks The Big Lebowski, O Brother, Where Art Thou?, Cold Mountain and Crazy Heart.
+(Slash/Warner Bros., 1984) by Los Lobos, King of America (Columbia, 1986) by Elvis Costello, Martinis & Bikinis (Virgin, 1994) and Fan Dance (Nonesuch, 2001) by Sam Phillips, Raising Sand (Rounder, 2007) by Robert Plant and Alison Krauss, Life, Death, Love and Freedom (Hear Music, 2008) by John Mellencamp, The Diving Board (Capitol, 2015) by Elton John, and the soundtracks The Big Lebowski, O Brother, Where Art Thou?, Cold Mountain, and Crazy Heart.